OasisDigital/angular-aot-closure/README.md

 ### Brotli

-Brotli is the new gzip - the top-of-the-line choice for compressing web assets for wen download, understood by most or all modern browsers.
-By adding a step using Brotli, we can see immediately how small the compiled compressed JavaScript results are.
+Brotli is the new gzip - the top-of-the-line choice for compressing web assets for web download, understood by most or all modern browsers.
+By using Brotli, we can see how small the compiled compressed JavaScript "on the wire" will be.

 `brew install brotli` (or whatever, for your OS)